Arkansas parents worry after nanny profile matches kidnapping suspect - NewsBreak

 Teague says the profile raises concerns.

 “How can this be regulated?
-Is there something these sites can do to make sure these people aren’t posting on here?” said Teague.Ohio man grazed by bullet while sleeping in bed
+Is there something these sites can do to make sure these people aren’t posting on here?” said Teague.Kenner police: Hit and run suspect charged after admitting to mother’s brutal death

 Teague says for now she’ll only be leaving her kids with someone she knows and trusts.